You live in an open carry state. You can carry a gun — handgun or long gun — openly just about anywhere you want. Okay, but should you?

-Some of you are probably thinking “not this crap again,” because this is an oft-visited trope for folks who carry.
+Some of you are probably thinking “Not this crap again,” because this is an oft-visited trope for folks who carry a gun.
 If that’s you, then you might want to skip this one or – alternately – go vent your spleen in the comments.
-Bring the pain, you won’t hurt my feelings.
-But I digress.
+Go ahead, bring the pain, you won’t hurt my feelings.

 At present, more than 30 states permit the practice of openly carrying a handgun and most permit open carry of a long gun.
-Sixteen states have constitutional carry.
+Twenty-six states now have full constitutional or permitless concealed carry.

 Granted, open carry laws vary by state and by locality.
-In some states, such as Texas, if you have a concealed carry permit, you can open carry or conceal it if you so choose.
-Other states, such as Virginia or my home state of Washington, don’t require a permit; anyone who can legally possess a firearm can openly carry their handgun in a holster in non-prohibited areas (though concealment requires a permit).
+In some states, such as Texas, if you have a concealed carry permit, you can carry openly or concealed if you so choose.
+Other states, such as Virginia or Montana don’t require a permit.
+Anyone who can legally possess a firearm can openly carry their handgun in a holster in non-prohibited areas (though concealment requires a permit).

 Federal law doesn’t really have anything to say on the topic of open carry, outside of A) where federal law says you can’t carry, i.e. school zones (without a permit) federal buildings and so on, and, B) who can and can’t possess a firearm.

 Whether or not you should open carry breaks down into practical and ethical considerations.
 Practically speaking, open carriers insist that open carrying is a deterrent to criminals with the concealed carry objection being you lose the element of surprise.